If the prospect of creating your artwork using fire, grit, and steel has piqued your interest,

 After years of experimentation and refinement, I’m ready to share my knowledge.

-I’m creating a comprehensive online course so you can master the fundamental skills of the art, to become confident, capable, and innovative, making heat colored metal art in your distinctive style.
+I’m creating a comprehensive online course to help you can master the fundamental skills of the art, and become confident, capable, and innovative, making heat colored metal art in your artistic style.